hashchange/cloudypass/Readme.md

 ### v.1.1.1

+You need to [reinstall the Keepass triggers](#how-to-update) when updating to this version.

 - Added support for WSL distro Ubuntu 22.04 LTS
 - Improved check for new errors
 - Fixed optional opening of config files